iamklaus/nextcloud/README.md

 I recommend activate the cron scheduler, which is part of the image.
 Go to Settings -> Basic Settings and select the option "Cron" for the Background jobs.
 That's make the web interface more responsive, especially with a lot of files or if you have many users.
 Background jobs are executed every 5 minutes.

 # Environment variables

+MEMORY_LIMIT
 Please configure the environment variable MEMORY_LIMIT (https://www.php.net/manual/en/ini.core.php#ini.memory-limit).
 The default value is 1 GByte.
 If you can add more, please do so.

+NEXTCLOUD_UPDATE
+Set NEXTCLOUD_UPDATE to "1" if you want to receive updates.

+# More
+Follow my blog to receive the latest information.